 The flexible framework beneath the graphics allows the stand to be further reconfigured through a combination of straight lines and curves to easily adapt to a variety of footprints.

 Have a look at these examples.

-For the first event of the roadshow, the inclusion of two branded light-box columns adds real impact to the modular exhibition stand design.
+For the first event of the roadshow, including two branded light-box columns added real impact to the modular exhibition stand design.
 Easy to attach, they can be used to flank the main graphic walls, helping transmit a sense of authority in the exhibition space, as well as an open and welcoming feel.

 We also designed and built four additional free-standing demo pods which can be used individually in small spaces, or together as partitions to add extra structure to bigger areas.

 We paid special attention to the graphics to ensure they would work seamlessly across different stand configurations, whether their purpose was to transmit individual messages, or as part of a set.
 We created the graphics in such a way to enable Sage to easily interchange them for specific tailored events, ultimately building an asset bank which they could adapt in line with future business priorities.